-Kia Niro gets a plug for 2018.
-In its new role as a 4-door SUV Plug-In hybrid, it’s a standout for many reasons:
+Kia Niro received a plug in 2018.
+In its new role as a 4-door SUV plug-In hybrid, it’s a standout.

-Number 1: base model prices start around $28K.
-Number 2: the Niro PHEV qualifies for a $4,543 Federal tax credit, meaning the $28K price tag is substantially reduced to under $24K before taxes and fees.
+2: The Niro PHEV qualifies for a $4,543 Federal tax credit, meaning the base MSRP of $23,400 is substantially reduced to around $18K before taxes and fees.
 Add in your $1500K state rebate from California and the price goes lower!

-Number 3 is the clincher: this Plug-In gets 26 pure electric miles, averages 46 MPG combined, and gets a whopping 560 miles of total range.
-That’s A LOT of value for the price!
+3: This plug-In gets 26 pure electric miles, averages 46 MPG combined, and gets a whopping 560 miles of total range.

 Autoweek’s Road Test Editor, Jake Lingeman says: “The Niro doesn’t have a ton of straight competitors at the moment – the Toyota Rav4 Hybrid and Prius Prime are probably closest, and they all start in the high $20K range.
 This Niro is better looking than those two, and it comes with 54 cubic feet of storage space to boot.
 If you have a charger close by, and live less than 25 miles from work, it could be exactly what you need to jump into EV ownership.”